Hysterelius/hysterelius.com/content/twemoji-kitty.md

 [taxonomies]
 categories = ["Features"]
-tags = ["twemoji", "kitty", "kitty terminal", "kitty terminal emoji", "twitter emoji"]
+tags = ["twemoji", "kitty"]

+[extra]
+keywords = "twemoji kitty kitty terminal kitty terminal emoji twitter emoji"
 +++

-Quick post on how to use twitter emoji in the [Kitty terminal](https://sw.kovidgoyal.net/kitty/).
+Quick post on how to use twitter emoji in the [Kitty terminal](https://sw.kovidgoyal.net/kitty/). 🖥️✨

 <!-- more -->